ilovenetruinos/ev3g-odometry/README.md

 # ev3g-odometry

-A set of EV3G Blocks for Mobile Wheeled robots.
+A EV3G project to develop to implement the Motion model using Tacho Motors and EV3 Gyros.

 ## Documentation